LIP-Computing/tutorials/docs/udocker/udocker-05.md

 ---

-## udocker: Fakechroot engine - I
+## `udocker`: Fakechroot engine - I

-* Fakechroot is a library to provide chroot-like behaviour.
+* Fakechroot is a library that provides chroot-like behaviour:
-  * It was conceived to support debootstrap in debian
+  * It was conceived to support debootstrap in debian.

-* For udocker
+* Regarding `udocker`:
-  * It has been heavily modified to support Linux containers with udocker
+  * It has been heavily modified to support Linux containers with `udocker`.
-  * Supports both `glibc` and `musl libc` (ported by the udocker developers)
+  * Supports both `glibc` and `musl libc` (ported by the `udocker` developers).

-* Uses the Linux loader LD_PRELOAD mechanism to;
+* Uses the Linux loader LD_PRELOAD mechanism to:
   * Intercept calls to the `libc.so` functions that manipulate pathnames.
   * Translates the pathnames before and after the call similarly to PRoot.
   * Does not work with statically compiled executables.

 ---

-## udocker: Fakechroot engine - II
+## `udocker`: Fakechroot engine - II

 * In the original fakechroot the executables must match the host loader and libc.
   * Shared libraries are loaded from the host not the container.
   * Causing symbol mismatches and application crashes.

-* Why is this ?
+* Why is this?

   * The path to the loader `ld.so` is inside the ELF header of all executables.
-    * is an absolute path pointing to the host
+    * It's an absolute path pointing to the host:
-    * `readelf --program-headers /bin/ls | grep interpreter`
+    * `readelf --program-headers /bin/ls | grep interpreter`.
-    * since loading starts before execution we cannot intercept and translate
+    * since loading starts before execution we cannot intercept and translate.

-  * Pathnames to library locations and ld.so.cache inside `ld.so` are absolute.
+  * Pathnames to library locations and ld.so.cache inside `ld.so` are absolute:
-    * loaders are statically linked so we cannot intercept and translate
+    * loaders are statically linked so we cannot intercept and translate.

   * Absolute paths also may exist in the ELF headers of executables and libraries.

 ---

-## udocker: Fakechroot engine - III
+## `udocker`: Fakechroot engine - III

 * The shared library loader `ld.so` searches for libraries:
   * If the pathname has a `/` they are directly loaded (*PROBLEM*).